DataFire/Integrations/integrations/generated/azure_recoveryservices_registeredidentities/README.md

   * globalAcsHostName **required** `string`: Acs mgmt host name to connect to.
   * globalAcsNamespace **required** `string`: ACS namespace name - tenant for our service.
   * globalAcsRPRealm **required** `string`: Global ACS namespace RP realm.
-  * authType **required** `string`: This property will be used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * authType **required** `string`: This property will be used as the discriminator for deciding the specific types in the polymorphic chain of types.
   * certificate `string`: The base64 encoded certificate raw data string.
-  * friendlyName `string`: Certificate friendlyname.
+  * friendlyName `string`: Certificate friendly name.
   * issuer `string`: Certificate issuer.
   * resourceId `integer`: Resource ID of the vault.
   * subject `string`: Certificate Subject Name.